 3.1.
 Peer Performance Group.
 The Total Stockholder Return Performance Factor will be based upon the relative ranking of the Corporation's Average TSR (as defined in Section 3.2(a)) for the Performance Period to the Average TSR for such Period for each corporation in the "Peer Performance Group."
-The "Peer Performance Group" shall consist of the corporations which compose the Standard and Poor's Aerospace and Defense Index reported under symbol S5AERO by Bloomberg L.P.
+The "Peer Performance Group" shall consist of the corporations which compose the Standard and Poor's Aerospace and Defense Index reported under symbol S5AERO by Bloomberg L.P. on January 3, 2018, as follows: Arconic Inc. (ARNC), The Boeing Company (BA), L3 Technologies, Inc. (LLL), Raytheon Company (RTN), United Technologies Corporation (UTX), Textron Inc. (TXT), Rockwell Collins, Inc. (COL), TransDigm Group Inc. (TDG), General Dynamics Corporation (GD), Northrop Grumman Corporation (NOC), Harris Corporation (HRS), and Huntington Ingalls Industries (HII).
+If a company in the Peer Performance Group ceases to be publicly-traded during the Performance Period, then that company will be removed from the Peer Performance Group as of the beginning of the Performance Period.

 The Corporation's Total Stockholder Return will be based on the performance of the Stock.
-With respect to the corporations that make up the Standard and Poor's Aerospace and Defense Index, the Total Stockholder Return of each corporation that is taken into account in computing the Peer Performance Group Total Stockholder Return will be based on the equity security of the relevant corporation that is used in computing the Standard and Poor's Aerospace and Defense Index.
+With respect to the corporations that make up the Peer Performance Group, the Total Stockholder Return of each corporation that is taken into account in computing the Peer Performance Group Total Stockholder Return will be based on the equity security of the relevant corporation that is used in computing the Standard and Poor's Aerospace and Defense Index.

-3.2.
-Calculation of Total Stockholder Return Performance Factor.

-- (a) Calculation of Average TSR.
-During the Performance Period, the Committee shall compute the Total Stockholder Return (as defined in the Plan and assuming the reinvestment of any cash dividends) for the Corporation and for each other corporation in the Peer Performance Group for 36 periods during the Performance Period where each period begins on January 1, 2017 (based on the closing price for the stock on December 31, 2016) and ends on the last day of each successive calendar month in the Performance Period on which the New York Stock Exchange is open for trading.
+- 3.2.
+Calculation of Total Stockholder Return Performance Factor. - (a) Calculation of Average TSR.
+During the Performance Period, the Committee shall compute the Total Stockholder Return (as defined in the Plan and assuming the reinvestment of any cash dividends) for the Corporation and for each other corporation in the Peer Performance Group for 36 periods during the Performance Period where each period begins on January 1, 2018 (based on the closing price for the stock on December

+31, 2017), and ends on the last day of each successive calendar month in the Performance Period on which the New York Stock Exchange is open for trading.
 Each such Total Stockholder Return shall be computed from data available to the public.
 At the end of the Performance Period, the 36 Total Stockholder Return figures for each corporation for the Performance Period will be averaged to determine each corporation's average Total Stockholder Return ("Average TSR") for the Performance Period.
-Each corporation's Average TSR shall be ranked among the Average TSR for each other corporation in the Peer Performance Group on a percentile basis (using the Excel PERCENTRANK function). - (b) Percentage Level of Target Award.
+Each corporation's Average TSR shall be ranked among the Average TSR for each other corporation in the Peer Performance Group on a percentile basis (using the Excel PERCENTRANK function).

+(b) Percentage Level of Target Award.
 Your Total Stockholder Return Performance Factor, expressed as a percentage, will be determined under this Section 3.2(b) (and Section 3.2(c) to the extent interpolation is necessary) based on the Percentile Ranking (as determined under Section 3.2(a)) of the Corporation's Average TSR for the Performance Period under the following chart:

-Total Stockholder Return Performance

-Band One Percentile Ranking Factor
+Band Percentile Ranking Total Stockholder Return Performance Factor

-One 75th - 100th 200% (Maximum)
+One 75th - 100 th 200% (Maximum)

-Two 60th 150%
+Two 60 th 150%

-Three 50th 100%
+Three 50 th 100%

-Four 40th 50%
+Four 40 th 50%

-Five 35th 25% (Threshold)
+Five 35 th 25% (Threshold)